Advice Complexity of Online Non-Crossing Matching: Introduction

 Our contributions are as follows.
 We observe that the lower bound of Bose et al. of $\Omega(n \log n)$ on the advice length to achieve optimality for BNM contains a bug.
 We give a new argument to establish the lower bound of $\log C_n \sim 2n - \frac{3}{2} \log n$, where $C_n$ is the $n^\text{th}$ Catalan number.
 The lower bound of Bose et al., as well as our new lower bound use input points that are located on a circle.
 We present an algorithm that uses $\log C_n$ bits of advice to solve BNM optimally on a circle.
 Thus, we completely resolve the advice complexity of BNM on a circle.
 We also show a lower bound of $n/3-1$ and an upper bound of $3n$ on the advice complexity for MNM on a plane.
 This gives an exponential improvement over the previously known lower bound and an improvement in the constant of the leading term in the upper bound.
-In addition, we establish $\frac{\alpha}{2}\infdiv{\frac{2(1-\alpha)}{\alpha}}{1/4}n$ lower bound on the advice complexity to achieve competitive ratio $\alpha$ for MNM on a circle.
+In addition, we establish $\frac{\alpha}{2}\infdiv{\frac{2(1-\alpha)}{\alpha}}{1/4}n$ lower bound on the advice complexity to achieve competitive ratio $\alpha \in (16/17,1)$ for MNM on a circle where $\infdiv{p}{q}$ is the relative entropy between two Bernoulli random variables with parameters $p$ and $q$.
 The results are summarized in Table~\ref{tab:results}.